Climate Change Vulnerability Assessment and Adaptation Strategy

-The general project scope reflects statutory requirements of the Delta Reform Act, assets and resources considered in the Delta Plan, and existing Delta Plan policies, recommendations, and performance measures.
+The general project scope reflects statutory requirements of the Act, assets and resources considered in the Delta Plan, and existing Delta Plan policies, recommendations, and performance measures.
 The project will apply state agency guidance on climate change to the Delta.
-This will include guidance from the Governor’s Office of Planning and Research, the Ocean Protection Council, the Natural Resources Agency, and the California Coastal Commission for local and regional government engagement and planning.
+This will include guidance from the Governor’s Office of Planning and Research (OPR), the California Ocean Protection Council, the California Natural Resources Agency, and the California Coastal Commission for local and regional government engagement and planning.

 The project consists of two phases: